CodecoolBP20161/python-school-system-with-orm-empty_and_the/README.md

-Before running the program first time please change 'dbname' and 'dbuser' in model_base.py!
+1. Please change 'dbname' and 'dbuser' in model_base.py!

-After that run example_data.py to create new data.
+2. Run example_data.py to create new data.

+3. Start the server with server.py.

-Then you can run the program with main.py.
+Now you can visit the website: http://localhost:5000

 If you have any problem feel free to send an email (emptyandthe@gmail.com) about it.
 Thanks.